 The macula is responsible for central vision and helps send information from the optic nerve to the brain.
 It controls your ability to:

 - See objects in refined detail

 When the cells of your macula deteriorate, you begin to lose central vision but retain peripheral vision.
 Macular degeneration can affect one or both eyes.
 However, it's unlikely to cause total blindness.

 As the eye disease progresses, the light-sensitive cells in your macula wear away and eventually die.
-This can cause blind spots in the center of your vision.
-It may ultimately result in the loss of central vision.
+This can cause blind spots in your central vision.

 In rare cases, AMD will develop in children or teenagers.
 This is known as Stargardt disease.
 While Stargardt disease is similar to AMD, it is thought to be caused entirely by genetics.

 Age-related macular degeneration worsens over time.2 Because the early stages of macular degeneration may have no symptoms, it can be difficult to notice until it progresses.

 However, as the disease progresses, you may notice a change in visual acuity.
 These changes will be more significant if the condition affects both eyes.